rust-lang/book/second-edition/src/ch18-00-patterns.md

 ### Named Variables and the Underscore Pattern

-TODO: variable name always matches any value, underscore ignores everything
+TODO: variable name always matches any value, underscore ignores everything, say the word "wildcard" somewhere about `_`

 Usually, Rust will warn you if you create a variable but don't use it anywhere, since that could be a bug.
 If you're prototyping or just starting a project,